fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 Anyway, two tools that I recently investigated are:

-- **Copilot labs** (powered by Codex, branched from GPT).
+- **Copilot labs** (powered by Codex, a version of GPT-3).
 I've see encouraging chatter about Copilot's ability to generate code from prompts among engineers on Slack, so I thought I'd try out it's "Explain code" capabilities.
 After all, a large part of my job is reading and explaining code!
 Could Copilot help me or do it better than me?
 - **Theneo** -- a new developer portal tool that says it uses AI to generate Stripe-like docs.

 Let's dive in!